-• An administrator or an administrative designee (other than the student's teacher) who is knowledgeable of program options appropriate for the student.
-This person must be authorized to make decisions and allocate resources:

-- Not less than one general education teacher.
-If the student does not have a general education teacher, the teacher with the most recent and complete knowledge of the child and who is qualified to teach a student of his or her age should attend; - The student's special education teacher(s); and - The student's parent(s)/legal guardian(s)/surrogate parent, or an individual selected by the parent.
+- An administrator or an administrative designee (other than the student's teacher) who is knowledgeable of program options, educational curriculum, and availability of resources at the District appropriate for the student.
+This person must be authorized to make decisions and allocate resources: - Not less than one general education teacher (if the student is or may be participating in general education).
+If the student does not have a general education teacher, the teacher with the most recent and complete knowledge of the child and who is qualified to teach a student of his or her age should attend; - Not less than one special education teacher; and - The student's parent(s)/legal guardian(s)/surrogate parent, or an individual selected by the parent.
 It is important to note that no individual or agency is authorized to sign with consent to an IEP unless they possess educational rights for the student.